xthemadgenius/btcrec-cli/docs/Usage_Examples/2020-10-06_Multi-GPU_with_vastai/Multi-GPU_with_vastai.md

 This is great in that if you don't have a powerful GPU, it makes it possible to cheaply attempt password recovery in a matter of hours that might take weeks if run on your own hardware, particularly if you only have a CPU and not a powerful GPU...
 (Or are otherwise unable to run a process like this that might take several days) It is particularly useful with BTCRecover when run using a wallet extract, in that this allows you to securely recover the password without the possibility that the rented server owner can steal your funds.

+It is also significantly cheaper than renting CPU time with a commercial service like Linode, particularly if you can rent multiple powerful servers, complete the search quickly, while still paying a similar price/hashrate.
+(Eg: A system that is 10x as powerful is often about 10x the price, all billed in 1s increments, so easy to only use what you need)

-**This process is not secure for seed recovery, BIP39 seed recovery or where you upload the wallet file to the cloud server...**
+**This process is not secure for seed recovery, BIP39 seed recovery or where you upload the wallet file to the cloud server...
+At this time, BIP39 seed recovery also bottleknecks badly on CPU, so will see little benefit from this approach...**

 ## Performance